Next, choose a time

 Beans

-Whether you choose black beans, cannellini beans, kidney beans, or any other variety, they provide a substantial protein boost to any meal.
+Whether you choose black beans, kidney beans, or any other variety, one cup will provide a protein boost to any meal.
 Soups, salads, wraps?
 Check.
-Each variety helps keep you full for longer, not to mention they’re a great source of fibre.
+Each variety is also a source of fibre.
 Cannellini beans are ideal for Sunday night baked beans or salads while the texture and flavour of kidney beans works well in Mexican-style dishes like chilli or stews.
 Black beans with their slightly sweet flavour and creamy texture, work well in burgers, tacos, soups and burritos.
-With their ability to be stored long-term, beans are an essential staple for budget-friendly, high-protein cooking.
+With their ability to be stored long-term, beans are an essential staple for budget-friendly, plant-based protein cooking.

 04